Marvel Fanfare: Volume one

 Editor Milgrom wrote of his experience with the series:

-Inventory stories which saw publication in Marvel Fanfare include a comics adaptation of The Jungle Book in issues #8–11, the Black Widow serial in #10–13, the Hulk story in #29, and the Silver Surfer story by Steve Englehart and John Buscema in #51.
+Examples of inventory stories which saw publication in Marvel Fanfare include a comics adaptation of The Jungle Book in issues #8–11, the Black Widow serial in #10–13, the Hulk story in #29, and the Silver Surfer story by Steve Englehart and John Buscema in #51.

 Stories in Volume 1

 Volume two

 Marvel Fanfare volume two was published monthly for six issues, dated September 1996 to February 1997.
 This version of the title was edited by James Felder.

 Like the first volume, the title featured different creative teams in each issue and starred different characters from around the Marvel universe.
 However, the talent were mostly newcomers, the paper was cheap and it cost half the price of most other comics (99 cents when most comics cost $1.95).

 The title features the early work of writer Joe Kelly and penciller Scott Kolins.